 The most dangerous roads in Burleigh Heads

-16 crash black spots in Burleigh Heads over the last 10 years, ranked by the number of people injured.
+14 crash black spots in Burleigh Heads over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Burleigh Heads ranks #73 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.